Words Used to Describe Suicide

 - Committed suicide.

 Actually, I don’t take offense when I hear the word committed.
 But I know many people do.
-In fact, that was the term I used when I referred to my husband’s death in 2005.
+In fact, I used that term when I referred to my husband’s death in 2005.
 In reality, I didn’t want to believe it nor say it, but I used the term because that is how I had heard it said.
 At that time I was in too much pain to think about linguistics.
 Now, I can think more clearly about it.

 I don’t use the words “committed suicide” any more, but let me explain why I think the word committed does make logical sense.
-The definition of committed from vocabulary.com is stated:
+Vocabulary.com states the definition as:

 Now the present tense of the word, commit according to Merriam-Webster is: